Skip to main content

 Macaroni Pie

-Baked macaroni with cheese, eggs, and mustard creating a firm, sliceable pie.
-Traditional Sunday lunch side dish, richer and denser than American mac and cheese.
+Macaroni baked with cheese, eggs, and mustard until it sets firm enough to slice.
+It is a standard Sunday lunch side, denser and richer than American mac and cheese.

 Allergens: